openworm/owmeta/tests/README.md

     $ py.test -m 'not inttest'

-This directory contains the unit and integration tests for PyOpenWorm.
+This directory contains the unit and integration tests for owmeta.

 * ConfigureTest.py - Tests for the Configure class, which provides functionality to modules to allow outside objects to parameterize their